seanbao/mnemonas/docs/docker-deployment.en.md

 ## Multi-User NAS Example

-Admins can create users in the Web UI and set `home_dir` plus user quotas.
-Non-admin users are scoped to that configured root for file browsing, search, favorites, shares, trash, and activity; Web/API uploads, copies, and trash restores honor the configured quota.
+Admins can create users in the Web UI and set groups, `home_dir`, user quotas, and directory access rules.
+Non-admin users are scoped to that configured root unless a matching directory rule grants shared access; file browsing, search, favorites, shares, trash, activity, and WebDAV `users` mode use the same boundary.
+Web/API uploads, copies, and trash restores honor the configured quota.

 ```yaml
 services: